Robust Estimation and Inference for Categorical Data: Proofs of main theorems

-where I have used in the second (in)equality equation~\eqref{eq:etaEPMF}, in the fifth (in)equality the triangle inequality, and in the last (in)equality the definition in~\eqref{eq:psifun}.
-A direct application of Lemma~\ref{lem:berryessen} now yields the bound
+where in the second (in)equality we have used equation~\eqref{eq:gradientdecomp} and in the third (in)equality we have premultiplied by~$\matinvsqrt{U}{\Bthetanullsgn{Vt}}$, which is understood in the sense of Eq.~\eqref{eq:limitdef} and exists by Assumption~\ref{ass:invertibleMU} and $\vec{t}\neq\vec{0}$.
+A direct application of Lemma~\ref{lem:Xvanish} now yields the bound

-I remains to be shown that first term on the right hand side vanishes as~$N\to\infty$.
+It remains to be shown that the first term on the right hand side in~\eqref{eq:gradientbound} vanishes as $N\to\infty$.
+Write